 For these prints, we used the latest version of Cura with a 0.1mm layer height (“high” settings) and the regular settings for PLA material (printing temperature 200 degrees Celsius, build plate 60 degrees Celsius).

-If you want to know more about PLA filament and its derivates, please continue here:2018 PLA Filament Guide - Explained, Compared & All Blends
+If you want to know more about PLA filament and its derivates, please continue here:2019 PLA Filament Guide – All You Need to Know

 We used the Anycubic with several different filaments, ranging from affordable to more expensive materials.
 We never ran into any misprints, support structures came off nicely.